Early Life – Seeds planted

 I was born in October of 1978 in Cold Lake, Alberta, Canada.
 The first of two children, my life would be significantly changed when, at the age of three, my parents divorced.
 As with many children of separated families, this experience would shape my life and influence many of my decisions.
 Both of my parents entered new relationships very quickly afterwards.
 My sister and I lived with my mother and eventual stepfather.

 Religion did not exist in those two families; I do not remember ever hearing mention of God in my parental home during my entire childhood.
-My mother was a fallen-away Catholic; she was estranged from her family, and apparently Catholicism was something she associated with family troubles.
 My father and stepfather could best be classified as agnostic; however, both were salt-of-the-earth good men.
 My stepmother was, for many years, a Jehovah’s Witness, although she gradually moved away from practicing that faith.
 This was not the best environment in which to nurture one’s faith.

 My father was provided custody two weekends per month.
 However, he was a busy farmer and truck driver, so he would leave my sister and me with our paternal grandparents.
 The grandparents, who attended the Cold Lake Community Baptist Church (a member of the Canadian Baptists of Western Canada), took me to church on the weekends I stayed with them.
 At other times, an older cousin would take me to her church, the Grand Centre Alliance Church (a member of the Christian and Missionary Alliance in Canada).
 I have very few memories of these churches, but what I do remember is very positive.
 I was too young to attend the adult services, so the bulk of my memories are of Sunday school.
 One memory in particular is vivid: an auction to raise funds for the building of the Baptist church.
 During the time I attended, our worship services were in the gymnasium of the local elementary school.
 I also remember practicing for the Christmas concert and witnessing a full submersion baptism.